CompositionalIT/SAFE-Dojo/Instructions.md

 1.2 Observe how we bind a function to the GetDistance endpoint.
 Also, note the function name and the signature of the `getDistanceFromLondon` function.

-§ Is the signature of the getDistanceFromLondon function still relevant?

 1.3 In the same manner as the GetDistance endpoint above, delete the anonymous function that's bound to the GetCrimes endpoint which currently returns an empty array and bind the `getCrimeReport` function to it instead.

 1.4 Navigate to the application in the web browser and run a postcode search; observe how the chart has now appeared rendering the crime statistics returned from your new API endpoint.